Thursday, 31 March 2022

 Our next visit was to the Fabergé Exhibition at the V&A, which I thought was great.
 We learned a lot about the history of the firm as well as seeing their beautiful miniature creations, including tiny pieces of furniture, lots of cigarette cases and of course the eggs.
 The Fabergé Eggs were created as luxury gifts, particularly for the Russian Royal Family to give each other at Easter.
 Each one is unique and many have “surprises” inside them like for example a wind-up peacock that can walk along while fanning out it’s tail.
 They are so very intricate and gorgeous, but I couldn’t help thinking that ultimately they were rather pointless!
 Or are such things of beauty worthwhile in themselves?

 Later we all had a curry together in Ally and Cat’s fabby flat overlooking the Thames.
-What a fantastic Mother’s Day.
+What a fantastic Mothers' Day.

-Saturday 26 March 2022
+Saturday, 26 March 2022

 Beautiful Birmingham

 Our second day in Birmingham started with breakfast sitting outside on the steps in Victoria Square.
 The efficient (but steadfastly unsmiling despite my attempts at jollity) waiter at the Medicine Bakery had no free table but served us coffee and pastries to take away.
-We went on a canal trip up and down the — Canal; like Manchester, Birmingham grew hugely during the Industrial Revolution and canals were used to transport goods.
+We went on a canal trip up and down the nearby canal; like Manchester, Birmingham grew hugely during the Industrial Revolution and canals were used to transport goods.

 Then in the afternoon we went on one of the walking tours run by volunteers.
 It was great, the tour guide was very enthusiastic and knowledgable and talked to us about the history of the city by looking at its changing architecture.
 It was genuinely fascinating to listen to this expert (he was a retired lecturer in architectural design) explain it to us.
 The spring blossom is out in Birmingham and looked gorgeous especially in one of the wee squares where there were rows of neatly trimmed cherry trees.
 After the tour we nipped into the Rep for a coffee and the barista recommended that we should sit in the comfy chairs by the window to look out onto the square, which we did.